Communal Grief Retreat

 Part workshop, part ritual, this gathering will blend song, poetry, deep listening, simple movement, humour, and compassionate presence to allow our sorrows to find their way to a renewed sense of connection, belonging, and joy.
 By creating a community of care and understanding together, through our heartful attention to each other, we will prepare the way for grief to move through us and to mysteriously create the courageous passageways for us to carry on.

 Our day together will build towards an afternoon grief ritual.
-Throughout the day, we’ll use community singing as a tool to connect with our personal and collective grief.
+Throughout the day, we’ll use Community Singing as a tool to connect with our personal and collective grief.
 There will also be time for personal reflection and individual sharing in the group as a whole.
 After lunch, we’ll share in the creation of a grief altar, a place of beauty and meaning that will hold our sorrows during the afternoon ritual.
 After the ritual, we will come together to integrate and harvest the stories from our experience.

 Moving into a communal grief tending space means that we might touch the edges of our wild sorrow, our rage at injustice, or might feel a familiar childhood fear as another participant touches on their grief.
 Safety is something that we will talk about to establish codes of conduct with one another, and safety might be something you consider before attending: when someone expresses their sorrow or rage, how can I stay connected to myself and my experience?